About C&C Sutlery | Business Information

 Our History:

 C&C Sutlery has been in the Civil War and Indian War period clothing business since 1976 manufacturing and marketing all types of wool coats, wool jackets, wool vests, wool pants, cotton shirts, ladies dresses and more.
 C&C Sutlery is your complete supplier of Civil War and Indian War clothing and gear.
+We have recently expanded into the Mexican-American War era and are currently working towards The Spanish-American War era as well.
 Much of C&C Sutlery clothing is proudly MADE IN THE USA.
 Many of our goods and clothing are made in the State of IDAHO.
 We are proud to offer goods and clothing Made in the USA.
 C&C Sutlery can custom make wool and cotton period clothing to your specifications.

 We pride ourselves in being 'Green' before it was even a concept as we have always used recycled shipping supplies.